How to Do Dynamic Planks: 9 Bodyweight Exercises to Spice Things Up

 8. Ultimate plank jacks

-I made professional soccer players from SK Rapid Wien do this move and they loved (and hated) it!
-Talk about a cardio and coordination bomb.
+This bodyweight exercise is a cardio and coordination bomb.
 This move is an amazing fat burner.
 The quicker you move, the easier it is.
 If you let all the weight come down with your feet, it’s actually much more exhausting.
 Do your best to complete them as fast and as controlled as possible.

 9. Reverse inchworm